 RELEASE SAVEPOINT SAVEPOINT_NAME;

 Using the SET TRANSACTION command, we can group SQL queries as a Transaction.
 This command is generally used to initiate a database transaction.
-Using SET Transaction command, we can also specify the transaction mode to READ ONLY or READ WRITE.
+Using the SET Transaction command, we can also specify the transaction mode to READ ONLY or READ WRITE.

 SET TRANSACTION [ READ WRITE | READ ONLY ];